 CHEP and its members are deeply committed to the humane and respectful treatment of all animals in their care.
-To support this goal, CHEP is launching the CHEP Animal Care Program (ACP), an on-farm animal care assessment program for Canadian broiler hatching egg producers.
+To support this goal, CHEP has launched the CHEP Animal Care Program (ACP), an on-farm animal care assessment program for Canadian broiler hatching egg producers.

-CHEP’s ACP will build on and recognize the efforts that Canadian broiler hatching egg producers make in caring for their birds.
+The CHEP ACP builds on and recognizes the efforts that Canadian broiler hatching egg producers make in caring for their birds.
 Our farmers understand their duty to provide the best care possible for their animals and they take pride in their work.
-CHEP’s ACP will help demonstrate their hard work and allows for continuous improvement of our industry.
+The CHEP ACP helps demonstrate their hard work and allows for continuous improvement of our industry.